learn-co-curriculum/rails-js-project-setup/README.md

 ---

-* Next we are going to create our Notes controller: `rails g controller api/v1/Notes` We need to make sure the controllers are namespaced properly.
+* Next we are going to create our Notes controller: `rails g controller api/v1/Notes --no-test-framework` We need to make sure the controllers are namespaced properly.
 This is the first version of our API.
 Therefore, the controller should go inside api/v1.
 If anyone is relying on our API and we update the code in a way that would break other people's projects, it's good practice to make that update its own version of the API.
 Read [this](https://chriskottom.com/blog/2017/04/versioning-a-rails-api/) if you're curious about API versioning.